- Course Number:

-- Build relationships with peers, supervisors and others to create mutual advantage and to get more done.
+- Apply influencing skills in building relationships with peers, supervisors, and others to create a mutual advantage and accomplish more in a diverse workplace.

 Outcome Assessment Strategies

-- Various individual and/or group skill-building activities such as role-plays, case studies, or other exercises geared toward critical analysis of course concepts.
+- Apply individual and /or group skill-building activities such as role-plays, case studies, or other exercises geared toward critical analysis of course concepts.

-- Exams comprised of essay and/or objective questions, or an individual and/or team project or paper which requires integration, application, and critical examination of course concepts, issues, and themes.
+- Complete exams comprising of essay and/or objective questions, or an individual and/or team project or paper requiring integration application, and critical examination of course concepts, issues, and themes.